ZhouChenghui/Unsupervised-Program-Synthesis-For-Images-by-Sampling-Without-Replacement/README.md

   source activate CSGNet
   ```

+###Data

+- CAD furniture dataset is included in the `data/cad` directory.

-### Tree LSTM RL Training
+### RL Training
-- To train a network using RL, fill up configuration in `config_tree.yml` or keep the default values and then run:
+- To train a network using RL, fill up configuration in `config/config_tree_cad.yml` or keep the default values and then run:
     ```
     python train_tree.py --config config_file
     ```